In This Article

 According to a recent study in the American Journal of Gastroenterology, it is estimated that 2 million Americans complain of celiac disease (CD), which is a gluten sensitivity condition.
 Gluten is a hard-to-digest protein that can trigger an overzealous immune response in the small intestine.
 Folks diagnosed with this condition experience relief when they stop eating gluten.
 (2)

 Interestingly, out of the 7798 persons tested in this study, most of the folks with a confirmed diagnosis of celiac disease were not previously diagnosed, suggesting that while they had CD, their related symptoms were not severe enough for them to seek medical attention.
-Perhaps more surprising was that the majority of the group that were on a gluten free diet did not actually have CD.
+Perhaps more surprising was that the majority of the group that was on a gluten-free diet did not actually have CD.

 Today, there is a new condition on the rise called Non-Celiac Gluten Sensitivity (NCGS), which refers to folks who are not celiac but feel better when they do not eat gluten.

 In a new study, gluten turned out not to be the culprit of much of their perceived gluten-based indigestion.
 (1) Peter Gibson, a professor of gastroenterology at Monash University in Australia, performed a fairly sophisticated, randomized, controlled trial comparing gluten against other potential digestive irritants.

 The group went on a baseline diet for 2 weeks with all known dietary irritants including gluten removed and, as expected, they all felt better.
 Then the group chose one of three treatment diets, from a high-gluten diet to a no-gluten diet and low-gluten in between.
 After the subjects moved off the baseline diet and went onto one of the three treatment diets, they reported more intestinal pain, bloating, gas, and nausea, regardless of whether the treatment diet was high-gluten, low-gluten, or a no-gluten placebo diet.
 (1)